Skip to main content

 Over 80% coverage?
 Paste the whole repo.
 Between 30-80%?
 Point at specific files.
 Under 30%?
 Use search or a retrieval-augmented workflow.
 The tool tells you which.

-Let Bodega One manage the context for you.
+Let Bodega One Code manage the context for you.

-Bodega One reads your project, builds a semantic index, and pulls in the right files automatically.
+Bodega One Code reads your project, builds a semantic index, and pulls in the right files automatically.
 No manual context stuffing.
 Runs on your machine.
-One-time purchase.
+Free for personal use.